umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 - We set the smtp `host=""` if the host was set to `127.0.0.1`

 Note that for the `compilation debug` and the `customErrors mode` there is a toggle in the Umbraco Cloud portal to temporarily toggle the opposite setting.
-This will change the debug/customErrors mode until the next deploy to this environment on each deploy the forced transforms will be performed again.
+This will change the debug/customErrors mode until the next deploy to this environment.
+On each deploy the forced transforms will be performed again.

 ![Toggle debug mode](images/toggle-debug.png)